 Acclaimed as a performer who "generates a special magic" (Brooklyn Discovery), soprano Nicolette Mavroleon is an exciting and versatile young talent currently based in New York City.
 She recently made her international debut performing Luis Bacalov's Misa Tango, a Spanish-language adaptation of the classic liturgical Mass to Argentinian tango rhythms, with the Sinfonietta Vorarlberg and the AmadeusChor of Küssnacht am Rigi, Switzerland.
-This summer, she will join Pittsburgh Festival Opera as a Cadwallader Resident Artist, performing the role of Musetta in La bohème.
+This summer, she makes her Carnegie Hall debut as the soprano soloist in Beethoven’s Mass in C Major and Fauré’s Requiem with the New England Symphonic Ensemble.
+Immediately following, she will join Pittsburgh Festival Opera as a Cadwallader Resident Artist, where she will perform the role of Musetta in an Andy Warhol-inspired production of La bohème.

 Ms. Mavroleon received both bachelor's and master's degrees from The Juilliard School as a student of Marlena Malas.
 There, she sang with “the sweet tones of a Disney princess” (Opera News 2017) as the capricious Tina in Jonathan Dove's Flight, as well as Contessa Almaviva in Le nozze di Figaro, Laetitia in Giancarlo Menotti's The Old Maid and the Thief, and Jennie Parsons in Kurt Weill's folk opera Down in the Valley.
 She also covered the roles of First Lady in Die Zauberflöte and Bubikopf in Viktor Ullmann's Der Kaiser von Atlantis.